psrc/urbansim2/indicators/README.md

 # Indicators script

-This script create indicator csv/tab files from an Urbansim2 Simulation output hdf5 file.
+This script creates indicator csv/tab files from an Urbansim2 Simulation output hdf5 file.

 ## Setup

-1. Create a 'csv_store' directory inside the indicators directory and place a copy of parcels_geos.csv and growth_centers.csv.
+Create a 'csv_store' directory inside the indicators directory and place a copy of parcels_geos.csv and growth_centers.csv.
 These files can be download here (coming soon).

-2. Run setpath.bat or setpath.sh has been ran to establish the home directory.

 ## Running the script